jquery/learn.jquery.com/page/events/event-basics.md

 #### type

-The type of the event (e.g. "click").
+The type of the event (e.g., "click").

 #### which